How to get a cheap pint in Copenhagen and other tips updated for 2020

 A seven quid pint

 There are bars where a beer can be expensive.
-A 70 DKK (£7 plus) pint is not unheard of.
+A 70 DKK (£7 plus, $10 plus) pint is not unheard of.
 The places you will find this are Copenhagen Airport, Tivoli, Nyhavn, restaurants and Irish Bars on busy, expensive properties.
 Much like London, Paris, Rome, capital cities with large volumes of tourists.
 You go a street behind a main thoroughfare, and you should find a better priced pint, or whatever your tipple.

 How to get a cheap pint in Copenhagen airport.
-In the 7-11 kiosks that are dotted about Copenhagen airport, a large cold can of Carlsberg is about 15 kroner (£1.50) per can, as opposed to 7 quid plus for a pint in an airport bar.
+In the 7-11 kiosks that are dotted about Copenhagen airport, a large cold can of Carlsberg is about 15 kroner (£1.50 – a little over $2) per can, as opposed to 7 quid plus ($10 plus) for a pint in an airport bar.
 Or a warm can from duty free (same price).

 Nyhavn budget tip: Nyhavn is the colourful harbour of most Copenhagen postcards and travel documentaries.
 On a warm summer’s day, a fantastic experience to sit and enjoy a drink, coffee or something to eat, but not cheap.
 Notice at the quayside young Danes sitting enjoying the sunshine and a beer with friends.
 They will have bought a can or bottle of beer at a kiosk on one of the back streets of Nyhavn.
 And then pop back for a nice cold replacement when they need it.